HACKERALERT/Picocrypt/README.md

 | Telemetry      |✅ None        |✅ None         |✅ None        |❓ Unknown      |✅ None        |
 | Audited        |🟧 Planned     |✅ Yes          |❌ No          |❓ Unknown      |✅ Yes         |

 Keep in mind that while Picocrypt does most things better than other tools, it's not a one-size-fits-all and doesn't try to be.
 There are use cases such as full-disk encryption where VeraCrypt and BitLocker would be a better choice.
-So while Picocrypt is a great choice for the majority of people, you should still do your research and use what's best for you.
+So while Picocrypt is a great choice for the majority of people, you should still do your own research and use what's best for you.

 # Features
 Picocrypt is a very simple tool, and most users will intuitively understand how to use it in a few seconds.
 On a basic level, simply dropping your files, entering a password, and hitting Encrypt is all that's needed to encrypt your files.
 Dropping the output back into Picocrypt, entering the password, and hitting Decrypt is all that's needed to decrypt those files.
 Pretty simple, right?